cchinotaikul/pdsnd_github/README.md

 ### Description
 Project for Udacity Nanodegree Programme.
-The project is an interactive shell programme which gives the user ability to explore bicycle sharing data from 3 US cities, giving key statistics on times of travel, start and end destinations, trip durations and user information.
+The project is an interactive shell programme which gives the user ability to explore bicycle sharing data from 3 US cities (Chicago, New York City and Washington), giving key statistics on times of travel, start and end destinations, trip durations and user information.
 It also gives the user option to view the raw data used.

 ### Files used
 - bikeshare_2_submit.py - main Python code file